Atelier Margétoile

 Bio

-At age 10, Margee was designing ‘Twiggy’ inspired polka dot mini skirts.
+At age 10, Margee was designing ‘Twiggy’ inspired polka dot miniskirts.
 At 12, she was cutting up batik Indian blankets to make ponchos and long, flowing ‘maxi’ skirts.
 By age 15, Margee was sewing in a dress factory, designed and sewed her first wedding gown, and in her ‘spare’ time taught herself to embroider.
 Her passion for embroidery developed and weekends were spent on the beach embroidering jean jackets for all her friends.

 While living in Paris, Margee also became a voracious charcoal portrait artist and began painting orchards on silk, fantasy moons on wood sculptures and harlequins and Pierrots in watercolor.

 In January 1984, Margee had the opportunity to continue her fashion career on the island of Tahiti in French Polynesia (in the South Pacific).
 There in Tahiti, Margee opens her first fashion boutique ‘La Boutique Margee’ where she designs for an international clientele.
-Her designs appear in newspapers and magazines around the world and she has several television appearances.
+Her designs appear in newspapers and magazines around the world, and she has several television appearances.
 Although Margee organized many fashion shows in Paris, it was in Tahiti in September 1985 that she has her first ‘completely designed by her’ spectacular fashion show with 68 original designs.
-In Tahiti, Margee’s designs were mostly inspired by Paris high fashion and sparkling evening wear but she also combined this influence with her exquisite tropical surroundings, hand painting hibiscus & bird of paradise flowers on kimonos and evening bags.
+In Tahiti, Margee’s designs were mostly inspired by Paris high fashion and sparkling evening wear, but she also combined this influence with her exquisite tropical surroundings, hand painting hibiscus & bird of paradise flowers on kimonos and evening bags.

-During Margee’s years in Europe, she collected a vast amount of antique laces, buttons, linens, evening bags, vintage dresses and turn of the (last) century jackets.
+During Margee’s years in Europe, she collected vast amounts of antique laces, buttons, linens, evening bags, vintage dresses and turn of the (last) century jackets.
 Today she uses bits and pieces from her antique collection mixed with newer tapestries, brocades & jacquards, upholstery fabrics, bouclés or any fabric with an unusual weave or texture to create her wearable art and strengthen the garments.

 Margee has always been inspired by the magical and the whimsical.
 The stars, moon and sun have always appeared in her designs.
-As a little girl at night she would climb out of her bedroom window and lie on the roof of her house mesmerized by the stars, waiting for and counting shooting stars.
-As a teenager, she would get up early, bicycle to watch the sunrise, be fascinated by Mercury & Venus, 'the morning star', bicycle to the best spot to watch and photograph the sunset and she would sleep under the stars at the beach.
+As a little girl at night, she would climb out of her bedroom window and lie on the roof of her house mesmerized by the stars, waiting for and counting shooting stars.
+As a teenager, she would get up early, bicycle to watch the sunrise, be fascinated by Mercury & Venus, bicycle to the best spot to watch and photograph the sunset and she would sleep under the stars at the beach.
 At FIT, Margee was the president of the Astronomy Club and organized trips to the nearby planetariums.
 Her label ‘Margétoile’ is a combination of ‘Margee’ and ‘étoile’, the French word for star.

 About Margee